marioAbc93/mb-bet-app/README.md

 **Acceptance Criteria:**

-- The webApp must support switching between light and dark modes.
+- The webApp must support switching between light and dark modes :heart_eyes:.
-- By default, the application mode (light/dark) will match the system's mode where the app is running.
+- By default, the application mode (light/dark) will match the system's mode where the app is running :nerd_face:.
-- The user's name must appear clearly in the header of the homepage.
+- The user's name must appear clearly in the header of the homepage :monocle_face:.
-- There should be an avatar next to the user's name.
+- There should be an avatar next to the user's name :ok_hand:.
-- There should be a button next to the user's name that, when clicked, shows the selections made so far.
+- There should be a button next to the user's name that, when clicked, shows the selections made so far :call_me_hand:.
-- There should be an indicator next to the ticket button that shows how many events have been added to the ticket; if there are no events, the indicator should not be displayed.
+- There should be an indicator next to the ticket button that shows how many events have been added to the ticket; if there are no events, the indicator should not be displayed :fist_right: :fist_left:.

 #### 2. Selecting Events and Markets

-**As** a user,
-**I want** to see a list of sports events with various markets within each, **so that** I can select and bet on the events of my interest.
+As a user, i want to see a list of sports events with various markets within each, so that I can select and bet on the events of my interest.

 **Acceptance Criteria:**